dellow/Web-Framework/README.md

 You can deploy your code from the terminal with `grunt deploy --config <site>` where `<site>` is the name of the site object in the Gruntfile.js - this is currently defaulted to `live` so `grunt deploy --config live` will deploy your code to the details set within the `live` object, you can specify more servers (staging, dev etc) if you so wish by creating new objects.

 #### Environment details
-You should use the `auth.json` file to set the details for each environment.
-This means the `auth.json` file can be kept safe and ignored for version control.
+You should use the `sftp-config.json` file to set the details for each environment.
+This means the `sftp-config.json` file can be kept safe and ignored for version control.
+The `sftp-config.json` file also doubles up as the SFTP config for Sublime Text and the SFTP plugin.

 __Please note:__ Deployment is very much experimental and only been tested on a simple Ubuntu environment.